arangodb/docs-hugo/site/content/3.13/release-notes/version-3.12/incompatible-changes-in-3-12.md

 The `--jslint` startup option and all of the underlying functionality has been removed from arangosh.
 The feature was mainly for internal purposes.

+### arangobench

+#### Batch size option removed

+<small>Introduced in: v3.12.3</small>

+The `--batch-size` startup option is now ignored by arangobench and no longer has an effect.
+It allowed you to specify the number of operations to issue in one batch but the batch request API has been removed on the server-side.